 An internship is a temporary position or opportunity for someone to gain on-the-job experience in a specific area of study while learning the skills needed to obtain employment.
 However, a common misconception about internships is that only college students can get them.
 But, that’s not true; internships are available to people of all academic levels.
 They can be an excellent way to gain exposure to the different fields you’re interested in, even if you don’t have a formal degree in that particular subject.

 This year, more employers are shifting their focus from hiring young people straight out of college to hiring more experienced workers.
-Employers are looking for workers who are not only trained but also have real-life experience and leadership under their belt.
-As a result, adult internships are becoming an increasingly popular choice.
+Employers are looking for workers who are not only trained but also have real-life experience and leadership under their belts.
+This is why freshers often choose to opt for an adult internship or enrol in an applicable skill-based course that can also offer work and life experience credits.
+Freshers often look online for Life Experience Credits provided by online colleges as they can learn a new skill and earn relevant experience as well going that route.

-Adult internships can be a great way to work during and between college semesters.
-But what are they, exactly?
+This can be a great way to work during and between college semesters.
 It is a work opportunity that allows you to earn college credit while studying.
 Although some internships are educational, most are paid, and some even offer benefits like a housing stipend, paid vacation, or healthcare, among others.

 Benefits of an Adult Internship for an Employee and Employer